boxabirds/yt-gemini-mcp/README.md

 https://www.youtube.com/watch?v=example123
 ```

-Claude will automatically use the youtube-transcript server to fetch and analyze the video content.
+Claude will automatically use the ask-youtube server to fetch and analyze the video content.

 ### Available Commands